loilo/node-html-api/README.md

 Some hints about using the above:

 * If the `opts` argument is a `TypeConstraint` (without any additional details), it will always be nullable.
-* Be careful when using Union types, especially with `String`.
+* Be careful when using union types, especially with `String`.

   If you define an option like the following: